cwendorf/Sourcebook/Examples/worked-examples/posthocs.md

 #### Computer Output

+The following tables represent typical output from statistical software.
+Options, labels, and layout vary from program to program.

-The following table of descriptive statistics can be used to determine the inferential statistics for the One-Way ANOVA and the relevant Post Hoc tests.
+The tables of statistics can be used to determine the inferential statistics.

 |         | N   | Mean  | Std.
 Deviation | Std.
 Error Mean |
 |---------|----:|------:|---------------:|----------------:|